Kreuzberg (Tempelhofer Berge): History

 On the Kreuzberg, like on some neighbouring hills, remained vineyards until 1739/1740, when a hefty frost killed most of the vine stock, among them Red Malvasian and Muscateller are recorded.
-In 1760 Austrian and Russian confederated troops under Tottleben defeated the defenders of Berlin on the Tempelhof Field and on October 3 posted their cannons on the Tempelhofer Berge shooting into Berlin.
-The city surrendered and the confederated troops occupied Berlin for four days between October 9 and 12.
+In 1760 Austrian and Russian confederated troops under Tottleben defeated the defenders of Berlin on the Tempelhof Field and on 2 October posted their cannons on the Tempelhofer Berge shooting into Berlin.
+The city surrendered and the confederated troops occupied Berlin for four days between 9 and 12 October.

 During the War of the Sixth Coalition against France, in 1813 Colonel Hermann von Boyen prompted to work sconces south of Runder Berg (today's Kreuzberg) and the other hills of the Tempelhofer Berge range.
 Plantations of about 4,000 fruit trees were stubbed and levelled.
 Citizens of Berlin were draughted to work the sconces supervised by Captain Woldemar von Loos, among them also prominent figures such as Johann Gottlieb Fichte, August Wilhelm Iffland and Johann Gottfried Schadow.
 On top of the Kreuzberg, protected by the sconce on its southern slope, a redoubt was built comprising seven bomb-safe powder magazines, two huts for altogether 500 men, officially called the Citadel of Berlin.

 Alone on the Kreuzberg 20 cannons were put up directing towards the approaching French Armée de Berlin under Oudinot.
 However, with the Allied Northern Army under Crown Prince Charles XIV John of Sweden defeating the French already in the Battle of Großbeeren on 23 August, the sconce was never used for defence and was later called Lärmkanonenschanze (noise cannon sconce).
 Already in September 1813 the sloppily constructed huts of the citadel collapsed.